https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 Financing nature at scale

 Brazil’s commitment to large-scale nature finance is clear.
 The Tropical Forest Forever Facility aims to combine public and private capital to create a permanent revenue stream for forest protection.
-The Resilient Agriculture Investment for net-Zero Land Degradation (also known as RAIZ) initiative uses government’s de-risking capacity to attract billions in private investment to restore tens of millions of hectares of degraded land.
+The Resilient Agriculture Investment for net-zero Land Degradation (also known as RAIZ) initiative uses the government’s de-risking capacity to attract billions in private investment to restore tens of millions of hectares of degraded land.

 The UK’s role in driving action